martinezedgar/chess-cron/README.md

 gem install bundler
 ```

-Add the following line to the ./Gemfile in the root directory of the project.
+Add the following line to the `Gemfile` in the root directory of the project.

 ```
 ...